colson28195/Hearing-Loss-Prediction-Project/daniel/proposal.md

 2. Matching Pressures - only the records where the pressure recorded matches the tympanometric peak pressure which is recorded as the Adult Absorbance feature in the data.

+Additional models such as K-Means Clustering or Neural Networks may be explored given the time constraints and the performance of the above four models in order to deliver the best results.

 ## Management & Timeline
 See Appendix B for Gantt Chart.